 - 1 tbsp olive oil

 - 1/2 an onion, sliced into half moons

 - The stems from one head of broccoli, sliced into thin coins (about 4 cups)

 - Salt and pepper to taste

-Heat olive oil in a medium pot and then stir in the onions, garlic, and broccoli stems.
+- Heat olive oil in a medium pot and stir in onions, garlic, and broccoli stems.
 Season the veggies with some salt and pepper and allow to cook for about ten minutes being sure to stir a few times to ensure nothing burns.

-It’s probably a good idea to let the soup cool just a bit before blending and be careful not to fill your blender more than halfway with your soup otherwise you run the risk of the soup exploding all over.
+- Once the veggies have become tender pour the chicken broth into the pot.
+You can add more or less broth depending on how thick or thin you like your soup.
+Shut off the heat and blend up your soup (*It’s probably a good idea to let the soup cool just a bit before blending and be careful not to fill your blender more than halfway with your soup otherwise you run the risk of the soup exploding all over).

-Blend for about 10-15 seconds or until the soup is all blended up.
+- Blend for about 10-15 seconds or until the soup is all blended up.
 You could add little more broth if you want your soup to be thinner.
 Taste your soup.
-Adjusr your seasonings and enjoy!
+Adjust your seasonings and enjoy!